• Skip to primary navigation

 • Use fresh vegetables. - I know we don't always have fresh vegetables on hand, but I find that when it comes to making soup, canned and frozen vegetables tend to get soggier than fresh vegetables, which can throw off the soup's texture.

-• Cut everything relatively equal. - Make sure you cut all the vegetables into similar size pieces.
+• Cut everything relatively equal. - Make sure you cut all the vegetables into similar-sized pieces.
 This helps not only with cooking times but also makes it easier to eat.

 • Watch your heat levels. - I tend to taste test this soup at different intervals to ensure the spice levels of the chorizo and the rest of the soup are balanced.